yahoojapan/authorization-proxy/README.md

 Authorization Proxy acts as a reverse proxy sitting in front of the user application.
 When the user request for specific URL resource of the user application, the request comes to authorization proxy first.

-#### Policy updator
+#### Policy updater

-To authenticate the request, the authorization proxy should know which user can take an action to which resource, therefore the policy updator is introduced.
+To authenticate the request, the authorization proxy should know which user can take an action to which resource, therefore the policy updater is introduced.

 ![Policy updator](./doc/assets/auth_proxy_policy_updator.png)

-The policy updator periodically updates the Athenz config and Policy data from Athenz Server and validate and decode the policy data.
-The decoded result will store in the memory cache inside the policy updator.
+The [policy updater](https://github.com/yahoojapan/athenz-policy-updater) periodically updates the Athenz config and Policy data from Athenz Server and validate and decode the policy data.
+The decoded result will store in the memory cache inside the policy updater.

 #### Authorization success